It all began when we wanted a custom photo gallery.

 Some experimental projects happened here:

-The frontend and backend individually worked, but under the hood shared little connection.
-The next version was all about bringing them together (a task not fully finished until v3.1!)
+The frontend and backend individually worked, but under the hood shared few connections.
+The next version was all about bringing them together.

 After this we began making smaller, feature-add versions, as opposed to megalithic redesigns.